magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/ui/users.md

    ![image](/images/user-guide/ui/users/ce/user-activation-link.png)

-4. If you selected send **activation mail option,** then you need to check your email box and find the message about the Thingsboard account activation.
+4. If you selected send **activation mail option,** then you need to check your email box and find the message about the IoT Hub account activation.
 Click Activate Your Account, and follow the easy password-creating process.

    ![image](/images/user-guide/ui/users/ce/account-activation-email.png)